 17. Build Social Media Friendly Content

 After you wrote your post, you should promote it.
 To make your life easier and not work twice as much, try and make your visual data expressive and relevant to your content.
 Always make a cover for your content to boost your reach.
 It is proven that tweets with images receive 18% more clicks and 150% more retweets.

 The cover can be used as social media content.
 Also, I recommend you to make a short description about your topic that you can write as an intro or meta description, as well as a tweet on Twitter or as a post on Facebook and so on.

 If you follow these simple guidelines, your readers could easily share your content, too.
 The visibility of your content will be improved, and other Social Media metrics could experience growth.

 18. Use Statistical Data to Enhance Your Content Marketing

 Cartograms, scatter plots, time series, diagrams, charts, histograms, matrix, dendrogram, area maps are just some ways of portraying statistical data in your content to make it more animated.
 To have traffic-driving content type you can create visual content out of statistics.

-You can try and create interactive charts or use gifs to maintain your audience focused on your content.
+You can try and create interactive charts or use gifs to maintain your audience focused on your content and increase the user experience.
 This is just an example:

 If you use charts, it is easier to understand and to visualize the information, rather than reading chunks of text and numbers.